rexbrahh/libjzx/docs/objectives.md

 - compaction and merge workers as supervised actors
 - index builders as actors with backoff and restart
 - metrics and health reporting as actors

-That gives us concrete, realistic workloads to optimize for instead of designing in a vacuum.

----

-If you are fine with these, I will treat them as the constraints and in the next step I will:

-- define the internal model of "actor + mailbox + scheduler" in more detail
-- then define supervision semantics on top of that

-I will not drift into distributed or VM land unless we explicitly open that chapter later.